-When designing an application for a particular ambient temperature range, calculate the expected ADP5037 power dissipation ( $P_D$ ) due to the losses of all channels by using the Equation 8 to Equation 13.
+When designing an application for a particular ambient temperature range, calculate the expected ADP5024 power dissipation ( $P_D$ ) due to the losses of all channels by using Equation 8 to Equation 13.
 From this power calculation, the junction temperature, $T_J$ , can be estimated using Equation 14.

-The reliable operation of the converter and the two LDO regulators can be achieved only if the estimated die junction temperature of the ADP5037 (Equation 14) is less than 125°C. Reliability and mean time between failures (MTBF) are highly affected by increasing the junction temperature.
-Additional information about product reliability can be found from the ADI Reliability Handbook, which can be found at www.analog.com/reliability\handbook.
+The reliable operation of the converter and the LDO regulator can be achieved only if the estimated die junction temperature of the ADP5024 (see Equation 14) is less than 125°C. Reliability and mean time between failures (MTBF) is highly affected by increasing the junction temperature.
+Additional information about product reliability can be found from the ADI Reliability Handbook, which is available at the following URL: www.analog.com/reliability\handbook.